 With a central repository for On-Call schedule information, the health system can accumulate data associated with the on-call work effort and make that readily available for reporting and visible to the physician team.

 The Thought Leadership Series is sponsored by OpenTempo – the market leader in solutions for Clinical Workforce Management and Optimization.
 The Thought Leadership Series highlights topics of relevance presented by industry resources or OpenTempo experts to expose innovative ideas that help Healthcare Organizations improve performance.
-Sign up here to receive invitations to future webinars.

 © OpenTempo 2017.
 All Rights Reserved